hotwax/oms-documentation/documents/integrate-with-hotwax/api/orders/find-orders.md

 # Find Order

-This API call provides users with order details.
-To retrieve the order details, make a GET request to the `/solr-query` endpoint.
+Retrieve details a list of orders imported from external systems in your OMS.
+To find the order, send a GET request to the `/solr-query` endpoint with appropriate query parameters.

 ## Request
 **End Point** `https://<instance.name>.hotwax.io/api/solr-query`